 1. PURPOSE.
-The neutron irradiation test is performed to determine the susceptibility of semiconductor devices to degradation in the neutron environment.
+The neutron irradiation test is performed to determine the susceptibility of semiconductor devices to non-ionizing energy loss (NIEL) degradation.
 The tests described herein are applicable to integrated circuits, transistors, and diodes.
 This is a destructive test.
 Objectives of the test are: (1) to detect and measure the degradation of critical semiconductor device parameters as a function of neutron fluence, and (2) to determine if specified semiconductor device parameters are within specified limits after exposure to a specified level of neutron fluence (see section 4).

 - 2.1 Test instruments.
 Test instrumentation to be used in the radiation test shall be standard laboratory electronic test instruments such as power supplies, digital voltmeters, and picoammeters, etc., capable of measuring the electrical parameters required.
 Parameter test methods and calibration shall be in accordance with MIL-STD-883 or MIL-STD-750, whichever is applicable. - 2.2 Radiation source.
-The radiation source used in the test shall be in a TRIGA Reactor or a Fast Burst Reactor.
-Operation may be in either pulse or steady-state mode as appropriate.
-The source shall be one that is acceptable to the acquiring activity. - 2.3 Dosimetry equipment. - a.
-Fast-neutron threshold activation foils such as S, Fe, and Ni. - b.
+The radiation source used in the test shall be a well characterized neutron source that produces either a broad neutron energy spectrum (such as a TRIGA Reactor or a Fast Burst Reactor) or a monoenergetic neutron spectrum such as available from DT or DD accelerators) provided that the output can be converted to a 1 MeV equivalent spectrum using Department of Defense adopted ASTM standards.
+The uncertainty in the neutron spectrum shall be characterized in the form of an energy-dependent covariance matrix.
+The neutron source shall be characterized for the associated ionizing radiation production per unit of neutron fluence prior to use.
+Facilities that generate more than 500 rad(Si) of Total Ionizing Dose (TID) per 1 X 1012 n/cm3 (1 MeV equivalent) shall not be used.
+The source shall be one that is acceptable to the acquiring activity. - a.
+Operation may be in either pulse or steady-state mode as appropriate. - 2.3 Dosimetry equipment (as required). - a.
+Fast-neutron threshold activation foils such as 32S.
+54Fe. and 58Ni. - b.
 CaF2 thermoluminescence dosimeters (TLDs). - c.
 Appropriate activation foil counting and TLD readout equipment. - 2.4 Dosimetry measurements. - 2.4.1 Neutron fluences.
-The neutron fluence used for device irradiation shall be obtained by measuring the amount of radioactivity induced in a fast-neutron threshold activation foil such as S, Fe, or Ni, irradiated simultaneously with the device.
+The neutron fluence used for device irradiation shall be obtained by measuring the amount of radioactivity induced in a fast-neutron threshold activation foil such as 32S, 54Fe, or 58Ni, irradiated simultaneously with the device.